cpcobb/cpcobb.deathgrindfreak.io/_posts/2016-05-08-welcome-to-the-clan.markdown

 We are a fun level 7 war/farming family clan.
 Everyone is mature and respectful.
 We are mostly U.S. based but have members from all over.

-Our focus is to help one another upgrade our bases, keep each others cc's full, and work together to improve our war skills, and have fun as we strive for 3 stars in clan wars.
+Our focus is to help one another upgrade our bases, keep each others cc's full, work together to improve our war skills, and have fun as we strive for 3 stars in clan wars.

 Please check our Join the Rebellion! section for further details on how to join us.